getalp/WCE-LIG/README.md

 Actually, the internal features belongs to the translation system and the external features uses external toolkits to extract informations (linguistic or probabilistic)

 ## What are the features extracted?
+Here is the list of all the features which are used in the toolkit.

 <TABLE BORDER="1">
 <TR><TD>1 Proper Name                           </TD><TD> 17  Left Target POS                   </TD><TD> 25 WPP Exact                          </TD></TR>